-Nearly 600 Sahrawi refugees1, including mine victims, obtained free physical rehabilitation services and/or assistive devices, at an ICRC-run centre in the Rabouni hospital near Tindouf.
+Nearly 600 Sahrawi refugees1, including mine victims, obtained free physical rehabilitation services and/or assistive devices, at an ICRC-supported centre in the Rabouni hospital near Tindouf.
 The ICRC covered travel costs for destitute patients; it also provided some basic care to refugees living in camps.
 Patients were surveyed about the quality of the services: most expressed appreciation.

-The Sahrawi health ministry and the ICRC worked to ensure the sustainability of these services; the ministry took over the management of the centre from the ICRC, a process aided by ICRC training for the new managers.
-The health ministry, with funding from the ICRC and technical support from two Spanish universities, organized an advanced course that was attended by 16 physical therapists, technicians and other physical rehabilitation professionals.
+Sahrawi health authorities and the ICRC worked to ensure the sustainability of these services; the health authorities took over the management of the centre from the ICRC, a process aided by ICRC training for the new managers.
+The health authorities, with funding from the ICRC and technical support from two Spanish universities, organized an advanced course that was attended by 16 physical therapists, technicians and other physical rehabilitation professionals.

-Based on aggregated monthly data, which include repeat beneficiaries.
 Material and other support from the ICRC helped the Sahrawi authorities organize sporting events to advance the social inclusion of disabled people.
 The ICRC donated wheelchairs, uniforms and basketballs to Sahrawi wheelchair basketball teams; it also helped organize a wheelchair basketball tournament - to mark the International Day of Persons with Disabilities - and various sporting events in schools.
 Sponsored by the ICRC, two Sahrawi officials went abroad to learn how to train disabled athletes and referee wheelchair basketball games.